gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 #### Difference between `Promise.all` & `Promise.allSettled`

-- `Promise.all` will reject as soon as one of the item in the input is rejected.
+- `Promise.all` will reject as soon as one of the items in the input is rejected.
 - `Promise.allSettled` will never reject and will wait until all inputs are settled.

 **Use cases**:

 - Make several API's and wait until all of them are settled 🤔.

 I am not so sure of many use-cases.
 But we want to know how it works right.
-In below example, we will see how it works first and then we will implement it.
+In the below example, we will see how it works first and then we will implement it.

 #### Example: